-Now this one would come mostly under prayer, to concentrate on a simple of God and then he will receive that inspiration.
-We see where that comes under the main teaching but we also see that it will affect our discipline.
-It will enable us naturally to discipline ourselves without having to fight all the time and win precarious victories and then the next day not be able to carry them on.
-Now, again, if we go to 49, “something in deeper”……
+This is one of his main teachings – you will see he gave there, “My main teachings are to discipline yourself, to pray, to study, to meditate.”
+This one would come mostly under prayer, to concentrate on a symbol of God and then he will receive that inspiration.
+We see where that comes under the main teaching, but we also see that it will affect our discipline.
+It will enable us naturally to discipline ourselves without having to fight all the time and win precarious victories, and then the next day not be able to carry them on.
+Again, if we go to page 49, there’s something deeper.

-Even a little of this yoga frees one from great fear.
-To do some, to practice meditation and to begin to become familiar with the idea of sitting regularly in a posture, producing the inner relaxation and then concentrating on the symbol of God, if we become familiar with that then when the crisis comes we shall be able to intensify it.
+In some schools – this is not true of Vedanta, or not altogether true of Vedanta – it is said that, in fact, one won’t do anything, won’t practice, until one has a tragedy.
+The first chapter of the Gita is called Vishada Yoga, which is the yoga of, not exactly despair but, desperation.
+He’s caught in a situation – I believe it’s called ‘catch 22’ where, whichever way you do it, it will turn out badly.
+He’s desperate.
+Well in one of the schools it says until you’re desperate actually you won’t do a thing.
+However, that’s not the view in Yoga.
+Even a little of this Yoga frees one from great fear – to do some, to practice meditation and to begin to become familiar with the idea of sitting regularly in a posture, producing the inner relaxation and then concentrating on the symbol of God.
+If we become familiar with that then when the crisis comes we shall be able to intensify it.
 One teacher said, “When the ship is sinking, it’s too late to start to learn to swim.
-You should have done that long ago,” in the same way when the crisis is upon us, it’s probably too late to begin yoga.
+You should have done that long ago.”
+In the same way, when the crisis is upon us, it’s probably too late to begin Yoga.

-The thing is to begin now while the circumstances are relatively good, while the water is relatively calm and then, if necessary, or when it becomes necessary, we can intensify the practice until we come into touch, momentarily at least, with one of these impulses from the beyond.
+The thing is to begin now, while the circumstances are relatively good, while the water is relatively calm.
+Then, if necessary or when it becomes necessary, we can intensify the practice until we come into touch, momentarily at least, with one of these impulses from the beyond.
 It’s experimental.
-It’s not a question of entering meditation and thinking, “Oh well.
-I felt so exhausted after that.”
+It’s not a question of entering meditation and thinking, “Oh, I felt so exhausted after that.”
 It’s something definite.
 We must experience immortality now.
-We can believe, “Oh yes, immortality after death,” and then somebody says, “Well they don’t come back and tell you, do they?”
+We can believe, “Yes, immortality after death.” and then somebody says, “Well, they don’t come back and tell you, do they?”

 © Trevor Leggett